Sport Premium at Roecroft Lower School

 Roecroft Sports Ambassadors have a very important role within our school.
 They have attended training in order to represent school sport at RLS.
 They take part in regular meetings; they deliver lunchtime sports clubs; they take care of the PE equipment and they encourage all pupils to be fitter and healthier by taking part in extra-curricular activities!

 Here at Roecroft we enjoy active lunchtimes!
-Mrs Tiplady (our lunchtime Play Leader) and Miss Holmes (our sports assistant) ensure that the children have plenty to do during the lunch hour.
+Mrs Tiplady (our lunchtime Play Leader) ensures that the children have plenty to do during the lunch hour.
 Structured games and activities are on offer for the children to participate in, as well as exciting equipment for the pupils to engage with.
-We are dedicated to ensuing lunchtimes are fun, exciting and active!
+We make full use of our trim trail and outdoor cardio equipment which is great fun to use and keeps us fit and healthy!
+We are dedicated to ensuring lunchtimes are fun, exciting and active!

 Each pupil in school belongs to a ‘House’.
 Throughout the school year we earn points for our houses by living our school values, as well as competing in sporting events.
 We hold ‘Inter-House Competitions’ throughout the year where we compete against each other in a fun and healthy way.
 We also hold an annual summer sports day where the pupils showcase their skills to the parents and members of our community!